-Middleton-in-Teesdale is a village of 1,100 people (2017) in County Durham, ten miles northwest of Barnard Castle.
-It's in the scenic Tees valley, where the main visitor attraction is High Force waterfall.
+Middleton-in-Teesdale is a village in County Durham, ten miles northwest of Barnard Castle.
+It's in the scenic Tees valley, where the main visitor attraction is High Force waterfall, and in 2021 had a population of 1100.

 Understand

-The lower River Tees is mostly industrial, but its upper valley between Cow Green and Barnard Castle lies in scenic moorland, part of the North Pennines Area of Outstanding Natural Beauty.
+[edit]The lower River Tees is industrial, but its upper valley between Cow Green and Barnard Castle cuts through scenic moorland, part of the North Pennines Area of Outstanding Natural Beauty.
 As with other AONBs, the "natural beauty" is partly man-made, through hill farming and 18th / 19th century lead mining.
-The Tees foams over a series of waterfalls as it cascades down Whin Sill - the layers of tough dolerite formed from magma in the late Carboniferous period, which elsewhere form Hadrian's Wall and the Farne Islands.
+The Tees foams over a series of waterfalls as it cascades down Whin Sill: these layers of tough dolerite formed from magma in the late Carboniferous period, and elsewhere form Hadrian's Wall and the Farne Islands.
 There is some quarrying in the area, beware big trucks along the lanes, and the threat of further mining hasn't entirely gone away.
-There was interest in mining zinc here when its price spiked in 2006, but nothing has come of this.
+There's talk of mining zinc here whenever the global price spikes, but so far nothing has come of this.

 Get in

-If you're driving, the A66 is the best route from the south or west — follow signs to Barnard Castle then take the B6277 or B6278 up the dale.
-From the north east, the A688 runs from Bishop Auckland (and beyond) to Staindrop — from there take the B6279 to Middleton.
+By road, A66 is the best route from the south or west — follow signs to Barnard Castle then take B6277 or B6278 up the valley.
+From the northeast, A688 runs from Bishop Auckland (and beyond) to Staindrop, then take B6279 to Middleton.

 Get around